• Skip to main content

 1. After letting the breasts soak in the buttermilk and egg mixture, work with one piece at a time, remove them, and let any excess drip off.
 Then, dredge each piece in the pecan flour mixture, ensuring they are completely covered.

-1. Bake for 14 to 18 minutes or until the chicken reaches 165 degrees F on an instant-read meat thermometer.
+3. Bake for 14 to 18 minutes or until the chicken reaches 165°F on an instant-read meat thermometer.

-2. Serve the pecan-crusted chicken breasts immediately while they are still hot.
-Optional, garnish with chopped parsley before serving.
+4. Serve the pecan-crusted chicken breasts immediately while they are still hot.
+Optional, garnish with chopped parsley or a drizzle of honey mustard sauce before serving.

-I like to serve Baked Pecan Crusted Chicken with my Southern Potato Salad, Easy Parmesan Truffle Smashed Potatoes, Southern Green Beans and New Potatoes, Brussels Sprout Salad with Citrus Vinaigrette, or Southern Cucumber and Tomato Salad.
+I like to serve my baked Pecan Crusted Chicken with Southern Potato Salad, or Easy Parmesan Smashed Potatoes, and Purple Hull Peas, Green Beans and Potatoes, or Southern Cucumber and Tomato Salad.

 Pecan-crusted chicken can be served as an entree, substituted for the shrimp in my Shrimp Cobb Salad, or served on a bun topped with honey mustard as a pecan-crusted chicken sandwich.

-I usually serve this dish plain and don’t think it needs a sauce, but if you like sauces, it would also be wonderful served with a Spicy Mustard Dipping Sauce or my sweet and spicy Jezebel Sauce.
+My husband loves honey mustard sauce with his pecan chicken.
+If you like sauces, it would also be wonderful served with my sweet and spicy Jezebel Sauce.

 Can this recipe be made ahead?

 Yes, you can make this recipe several hours ahead by making it but not baking it.
-Store the dish covered in the refrigerator for up to 12 hours and take it out of the fridge about 30 minutes before baking it—Bake as directed.
+Store the dish covered in the refrigerator for up to 12 hours.
+Take it out of the fridge about 30 minutes before baking—then bake as directed.

-• If you don’t have buttermilk, you can easily make your own by combining one tablespoon of fresh lemon juice or white vinegar with one cup of whole milk.
+• If you don’t have buttermilk, you can easily make your own.
+Combine one tablespoon of fresh lemon juice or white vinegar with one cup of whole milk.
 Let it stand for about five minutes, and voila, buttermilk.

 • If you don’t have or can’t find pecan meal, you can make your own.
-Add whole or chopped pecans to a food processor fitted with a metal blade and pulse until the nuts are finely ground.
+Add whole or chopped pecans to a food processor fitted with a metal blade.
+Pulse until the nuts are finely ground.
 But go slow.
 It’s easy to go too far too fast, and you can end up with a gummy pecan mess.

-• This recipe calls for four boneless skinless chicken breasts about one-half of an inch thick.
-Chicken breasts are so large these days; I usually buy two and slice them in half horizontally to make four.
-If your breasts are thicker or thinner than one-half of an inch, they will take more or less time to cook.
+• This recipe calls for four boneless skinless chicken breasts about one-half an inch thick.
+Chicken breasts are so large these days, I usually buy two and slice them in half horizontally to make four.
+If your breasts are thicker or thinner than one-half an inch, they will take more or less time to cook.

 • If the breasts are uneven in thickness, top them with a piece of wax or parchment paper or a clean plastic storage bag and use a rolling pin or meat mallet to pound them until they are all about the same thickness.
 This ensures that the chicken will cook evenly, plus it helps tenderize it.

-• With this recipe, you will have the best results if you cook the breasts to the correct temperature as measured by an instant-read meat thermometer instead of to the times shown, which can vary.
+• With this recipe, you will have the best results if you cook the breasts to the correct temperature as measured by an instant-read meat thermometer instead solely relying on the times shown.

 If you are like us and have chicken one or two times a week, then you might want to check out these other popular and easy options on my blog: